peter88213/yw-timeline/docs/usage.md

 You may be asked for approval to modify the Windows registry.
 Please accept.

 - On right-clicking a *.yw7* file, an *Export to Timeline* option appears.
-- On right-clicking a *.timeline* file, an *Export to yWritere* option appears.
+- On right-clicking a *.timeline* file, an *Export to yWriter* option appears.

 You can remove the context menu entries by double-clicking  `rem_context_menu.reg`.